stakater/mto-docs/content/index.md

 * **Streamlined Administration with MTO Console**: The MTO Console provides a comprehensive interface for managing multi-tenant environments, simplifying administrative tasks, and offering insights into tenant-related resources.

 * **Hibernation for Resource Optimization**: MTO can downscale deployments and stateful sets in a tenant's namespace based on defined sleep schedules, optimizing resource utilization and reducing costs during off-peak hours.

-* **Enhanced Collaboration with Mattermost Multitenancy**: MTO can manage Mattermost to create teams for tenant users, enhancing collaboration and communication within tenant groups while ensuring secure access control and membership management.